sveltinio/components-library/packages/essentials/src/lib/components/button/THEMING.md

 The two component properties `styles` and `theme` are the ones allowing you to customize the component appearence.

-- `styles` is an object with the CSS variable name (without `--` prefix) as key and the value set to the allowed one for that CSS variable.
-This approach helps when you wish to tune some styles for the component.
 - `class`: is a global CSS class name where the class content has the CSS variables to override.
-Using `class` is more suitable when change several props to fit your theme or you want to have multiple themes for the the same component.
+Using `class` is more suitable when the goal is to create personal versions(themes) for the component, so sevaral props are override;
+- `styles` is a JS object with the CSS variable name to override (without `--` prefix) as key and the value set to the allowed one for that CSS variable.
+This approach helps when you wish to tune few styles for the component.

 > Refer to the [Design Rules] document to better understand how the component has been designed and how to customize the styles.